0xDBFB7/ionprinter/README.md

 Hardware, firmware, software, and documentation for ion printers.

-This was an extremely speculative project to attempt to scale up physical vapor deposition beyond all reasonable limits, and develop into a commercializable device.
+This was an extremely speculative project to attempt to scale up physical vapor deposition beyond all reasonable limits, and develop into an integrated device.
 I got as far as building a high vacuum chamber, testing a few "bowtie" crucible designs, etc.

 Spinoffs:

-- nyion GPU-accelerated Particle-In-Cell program [](https://github.com/0xDBFB7/Nyion)
+- a GPU-accelerated Particle-In-Cell program called [Nyion](https://github.com/0xDBFB7/Nyion)
 - A cheap silicon carbide kiln [furnace](https://0xdbfb7.com/furnace.html)
 - A cheap controller for Varian Turbo-V200 series of pumps [varian-turbo-controller](https://github.com/0xDBFB7/varian-turbo-controller)
 - Control software for an Inficon BPG-400 vacuum gauge [gauge.py](https://gist.github.com/0xDBFB7/7bd7048c6639270e6f291a2673903184)